 Every semester the FSU London Study Centre offers a variety of focused programs that take advantage of the London experience.
-The following list is a sample of those programs.
+Click here to see those programs.

-Please note that the following programs are not necessarily offered every semester.
-For a list of programs available now please visit the FSU international programs' England page.
+Please note that the programs are not necessarily offered every semester.

 Choral and Instrumental Music Education